Skillz808/FunnyGame/README.md

-# Among Us Ripoff Unity Game
+# 2D Unity Game
-i gave up on this lmao
+Small 2D game made in unity in order to learn C# and the Unity game engine.

+Status: i give up.